 Gardening with native plants also prevents the introduction and spread of noxious weeds.
 Many noxious weeds were intentionally introduced as garden plants that belatedly were found to escape the confines of the garden and crowd out native plants.

 Some communities regulate landscape appearance or the type of plants which may be used.
 Before initiating any new landscape design, check with local municipalities and/or homeowners' associations, to discover any regulations that may affect your design.

 The Turner's yard: A berm with native plants is interesting and colorful.
 Plains yucca (Yucca glauca) on the right is in bloom.
-Behind the yuccas, higher on the berm, are tall blooming stalks of orange littleleaf globemallow (Sphaeralcea parviflora) flowers.
-In the lower left is blue flax, that will shed its petals in the afternoon, harebells, and chimingbells (Mertensia lanceolata).
-The bright yellow flowers of little sunflower (Helianthus pumilis) are in front of the yucca.
-Photo by Jan Turner.
+The red pineleaf penstemon (Penstemon pinifolius) is on the lower right side and behind the yuccas, higher on the berm, are tall blooming stalks of orange globe mallow (Sphaeralcea parviflora) flowers and red penstemon (Penstemon barbatus).
+In the lower left is blue flax, that will shed its petals in the afternoon, and the bright yellow flowers of bush sunflower (Helianthus pumilis) are in front of the yucca.
+JLT

-Finally, using native plants in landscapes helps provide a special sense of place, celebrating Colorado's uniqueness and beauty, rather than a generic landscape.
+Finally, using native plants in landscapes helps provide a special sense of place, celebrating Colorado's uniqueness and beauty, rather than a homogeneous landscape.
 A garden with native plants feels more harmonious with its surroundings, than a landscape transplanted from another locale.